-- 1. Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Status tab of the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
+- 1. Do one of the following: - Select Clusters > Cloudera Management Service > Cloudera Management Service. - On the Home > Status tab, in Cloudera Management Service table, click the Cloudera Management Service link. - 2.
 Click the Configuration tab. - 3.
 Select Scope > Navigator Metadata Server. - 4.
 Select or deselect the Allow Usage Data Collection checkbox.

 If more than one role group applies to this configuration, edit the value for the appropriate role group.
-See Modifying Configuration Properties Using Cloudera Manager on page 10.
+See Modifying Configuration Properties Using Cloudera Manager on page 12.